yash04747/docs/docs/core-fields/color.md

 # Color

 The Color field redefines simplicity.
-Point and click to chose any color in the spectrum.
+Point and click to choose any color in the spectrum.

 <span style="display:block;text-align:center">![](./img/color.png)</span>